Father Josh: A married Catholic priest in a celibate world

 Then there’s Josh Whitfield.

 Whitfield is a husband, a father of four and a relentlessly good-natured priest beloved by the parishioners at Dallas’ St. Rita Catholic Community.
 His life is spent juggling two worlds.
 He celebrates Mass, he hears confessions; he drives his son to karate practice, he encourages his oldest daughter’s love of baseball.
-He is, he says, “an ecclesiastical zoo exhibit,” one of the tiny community of married priests that even most Catholics don’t know exist.
+He is, he says, “an ecclesiastical zoo exhibit,” one of the tiny community of married priests — men who slipped through a clerical loophole created 40 years ago — that even most Catholics don’t know exist.

 But inside St. Rita, he’s just Father Josh.